AungKhantMin/rc.zram/README.md

 rc.zram
 =======

-Flexible initialization script for zram swap areas management
+Flexible initialization script for zram swap areas management.

-See comments inside the script
+See comments inside the script.

-LSB-tags are added for sysv-init/systemd-sysv compatibility
+LSB-tags are added for sysv-init/systemd-sysv compatibility.